Tushar-bioinfo/learning-bioinformatics/_posts/2025-08-12-Perceptron-playground.md

 ![Perceptron Moons](https://tushar-bioinfo.github.io/learning-bioinformatics/assets/img/blog1/plot4.png){: width="500" height="500" }

-The XOR dataset is like a trick question for the perceptron.
-The points are arranged so that opposite corners belong to the same class.
-I trained the perceptron for many iterations, but it kept “guessing” wrong half the time.
-The reason is simple: there’s no single straight line that can separate these points correctly.
-If you draw a line to fix one part, you immediately mess up another.
-This is a classic example in ML theory that shows why the perceptron needs something more — like hidden layers — to handle non-linear patterns.

-![Perceptron Circles](https://tushar-bioinfo.github.io/learning-bioinformatics/assets/img/blog1/plot5.png){: width="500" height="500" }

 When I tested the perceptron on datasets with curved shapes, like the “two moons” or “concentric circles,” the mismatch was obvious.
 The model can only draw a flat line, but the true dividing line is curved.
 On the plots, you can see the perceptron’s line slicing awkwardly through both shapes, misclassifying big chunks of points.
 This isn’t a training issue — it’s a geometry problem.
 The perceptron’s “mental model” of the world is flat, so anything that requires bending or wrapping around data points is beyond its reach.

+![Perceptron Circles](https://tushar-bioinfo.github.io/learning-bioinformatics/assets/img/blog1/plot5.png){: width="500" height="500" }

 ---